bicro/Sketchbook/README.md

 KellyCode Feb 12, 2025

-This is a nice project, thank you swift502 for making it
-Very clean code, well organized and easy to work with
+This is a nice project, thank you swift502 for making it.
+Very clean code, well organized and easy to work with and I LOVE the physics!

 So I:

-Converted everything typescript to vanilla javascript and
-removed anything webpack so it'll run without much effort
+Converted everything typescript to vanilla javascript and removed anything webpack so it'll run without much effort

-Deciphered the scene/scenario building process in Blender
-Essentially, everything in the Blender/GLTF scene is comprised
+Deciphered the scene/scenario building process in Blender: Essentially, everything in the Blender/GLTF scene is comprised
-of two objects: one is the visible object and it's partner is a
-similar shape with Custom Properties under the Object tab to
+of two objects: one is the visible object and it's partner is a similar shape with Custom Properties under the Object tab to
-designate it as a hidden coliider "data: physics, type: box"
-there are a few others as well and are used in the World.js
+designate it as a hidden coliider "data: physics, type: box" there are a few others as well and are used in the World.js
 code as .userData.data and .userData.type

-Replaced the boxman character to poc and simplify toon changes.
+Replaced the boxman character to simplify toon changes.
 Used a Miaxamo character and animations and it worked
-out well and without too much fakery (door closing & opening)
+out well and without too much fakery (door closing & opening).
+It's just a Mixamo character and their animations and
+the most I did was edit the animations a bit and convert everything to glb.

 ---